Sampling random graphs with specified degree sequences: Results

-We evaluate the performance of the four convergence tests along two dimensions: accuracy and efficiency.
-First, we say that a test is more accurate if the assortativity distribution at the time that the test detects convergence is closer to the corresponding distribution at $1000m$ steps into the Markov chain (a point sufficiently deep in the chain that we assume it represents the converged distribution).
-Second, we say that a test is more efficient if it uses fewer steps to detect convergence.
+We evaluate the performance of the four convergence tests according to their accuracy and efficiency.
+First, we say that a test is accurate if the degree assortativity values at the time that the test detects convergence and the corresponding values at $1000m$ steps into the Markov chain are from the same distribution (i.e., a two-sample KS test is not statistically significant).
+Second, we say that a test is more efficient than other tests if it detects convergence with fewer double-edge swaps compared to the others.
 An ideal convergence test will perform well on both accuracy and efficiency measures.
-An efficient but inaccurate test would use relatively little data, but would tend to declare convergence too early, producing a distribution of assortativity values that differs substantially from the target distribution.
+An efficient but inaccurate test would allow relatively fewer double-edge swaps, but would tend to declare convergence too early, producing a distribution of assortativity values that differs substantially from the target distribution.
 In contrast, an inefficient but accurate test would run a very long Markov chain and declare convergence long after the stationary distribution had been reached.
+In practice, if an ideal test is not available, the latter deviation is preferable to the former.